-It has been 38 years since a club other than Celtic or Rangers won the Scottish top flight, and it’s unlikely that will change in the 2022/23 season.
-It’ll be another tussle at the top but who will come out on top?
+It has been 39 years since a club other than Celtic or Rangers won the Scottish top flight, and it’s unlikely that will change in the 2023/2024 season.
+There’s set to be another tussle between the Old Firm at the top but who will come out on top?

 Scottish Premiership outright odds

 *You have to be 18+ to gamble.
 All odds within this article are accurate at the time of writing (18:00, 31/08/2023).
 BeGambleAware.

 Celtic have had to make a change in the dugout this summer, but it hasn’t made too much difference to the odds this season as they go into the campaign as odds-on favourites for a third consecutive Scottish Premiership title.